phusion/passenger-ruby-faye-websocket-demo/README.md

 <a name="multithreading_not_required"></a>
 ### Multithreading not required

-WebSockets works great on both the open source variant of Phusion Passenger, as well as on [Phusion Passenger Enterprise](https://www.phusionpassenger.com/).
+WebSockets work great on both the open source variant of Phusion Passenger, as well as on [Phusion Passenger Enterprise](https://www.phusionpassenger.com/).
 Multithreading is *not* required for faye-websocket to work optimally, because faye-websocket uses EventMachine to serve WebSockets.

 <a name="non_faye_demo"></a>
 ### Non-Faye demo